 Coinbase Fees: Here’s a Full Breakdown of How To Minimize Costs

-When you’re looking to invest in cryptocurrency, you’re going to find Coinbase as an appealing option to start buying cryptocurrencies.
-But if you start using Coinbase without digging any deeper, you’re going to pay fees that can add up over time.
+When you’re looking to invest in cryptocurrency, Coinbase is an appealing option to start.
+But if you start using Coinbase without digging any deeper, you’re going to end up paying fees that can add up over time.

-Trying to gain insight as to what the Coinbase fees are can be somewhat difficult, to say nothing about avoiding them.
-This guide is about just that — a breakdown of Coinbase fees and what you can do to maximize your investments.
+Trying to figure out what Coinbase’s fees are can be somewhat difficult, not to mention trying to avoid them.
+This guide is a breakdown of Coinbase’s fees and what you can do to maximize your investments.